-We strongly recommend downloading and using the same version of Chromium that is used on the devices you are developing for.
+We strongly recommend downloading and using the same version of Chromium that is used on the devices for which you are developing.
 If you will run the Emulator using the correct version you will speed up your development.
 Also, the Native debug depends on the same Chrome/ium version as is on the device (applicable for LG webOS).

 There is no option to change the built-in version of Chrome/Chromium on the majority of platforms.
 The way how to approach this problem is to use polyfills and compile the JS app to ES5.
 Many essential features like file system, video playback, and others are covered by signageOS JS API and are standardized across all platforms.